PacktPublishing/Getting-Started-with-V-Programming/README.md

 As you advance through the chapters, you'll learn how to implement concurrency in V Programming.
 Also you will learn about an advanced concurrency pattern, Channels, which enables you to share memory by establishing communication among coroutines.

-Finally, you'll learn how to write test cases for functions in V. This book also comes with an end-to-end project that guide you to build fast and maintainable RESTful microservice by leveraging the power of V and a bunch of builtin libraries in V.
+Finally, you'll learn how to write test cases for functions in V. This book also comes with an end-to-end project that will guide you to build fast and maintainable RESTful microservice by leveraging the power of V and a bunch of builtin libraries in V.

 By the end of the book, you'll be well-versed with the V programming language and be able to start writing your own programs and applications.